top of page

 Ready to take the first step towards homeownership?
 Begin your journey with our free and easy mortgage pre-approval process.

 Brighton Bank is committed to complying with all applicable laws and regulations, including those related to consumer protection and privacy disclaimers.
 The information provided on this blog is for informational purposes only and should not be construed as financial advice.
 Before making any financial decisions, please consult with a qualified professional.
+All products and services may require enrollment; other terms, conditions, and fees may also apply.
 Additionally, the bank may use cookies and other tracking technologies on its website to collect information about users' browsing activities.
 This information is used to improve the website and to personalize users' experiences, but the bank respects users' privacy and will not share this information with third parties except as required by law.
 By accessing the articles on the bank's website, readers acknowledge and agree to the terms of this disclosure and the bank's privacy policy.
 If readers have any questions or concerns about the information provided in the articles or the bank's use of cookies and tracking technologies, they should contact the bank's customer service department for assistance.
 Privacy Policy

 bottom of page